RahulSajnani/RahulSajnani.github.io/_pages/about.md

 ---

 I am a Computer Science Ph.D.
 Candidate at Brown University advised by Prof. Srinath Sridhar.
-My research revolves around understanding and interpreting 3D shapes for reconstruction, pose estimation, and more!
+My research revolves around understanding and manipulating objects in the 3D world for robot perception.

 Previously, I was a Dual Degree student at Robotics Research Center (RRC), IIIT-H advised by Prof. Madhava Krishna.
 At RRC, my research focused on learning object-centric features that enable weak and unsupervised pose estimation for SLAM systems.
 I was also actively involved in developing the self-driving car perception stack at RRC.